 The new season of Rong'an kumquats from Guangxi, China, officially launched on November 8, with strong demand driving high prices.
 Compared to previous years, prices have risen by 8%-10%, reflecting the growing popularity of this premium fruit.
 "In recent years, Rong'an kumquats have gained significant attention, especially the third generation of crisp honey kumquats.
 The retail price for top-grade fruits has reached as high as ¥200 per kilogram," said Mr. Li Yingyi of Guangxi Rong'an Mayi Agriculture, sharing insights into crisp honey kumquats.

 The high demand for Rong'an crisp honey kumquats stems from their exceptional quality and the limited planting scale in the production region.
 However, cultivating this variety requires significant investment, with initial costs ranging from ¥375,000 to ¥450,000 per hectare, depending on facility setup, including frost-prevention greenhouses.
-Additionally, the fruit trees take three years to bear fruit and require precise management, with per-hectare yields currently averaging only 30,000 kilograms.
+Additionally, the fruit trees take three years to bear fruit and require precise management.
 These factors, coupled with high technical barriers, contribute to the crop's exclusivity.

 Rongan kumquat standardisation cultivation base